-✵Well-Known Ancient Works of TCM: Huang Di Nei Jing (the Yellow Emperor's Internal Canon), Nan Jing (the Difficult Classic), Shang Han Za Bing Lun (the Treatise on Cold Pathogenic and Miscellaneous Diseases), Ben Jing (Shen Nong Ben Cao Jing, or Shen Nong's Herbal), and other well-known ancient TCM works are introduced: Zhong Zang Jing (the Treasured Classic), Bei Ji Qian Jin Yao Fang (the Invaluable Prescriptions for Emergencies), Qian Jin Yi Fang (the Supplement to the Invaluable Prescriptions), etc.
+✵Well-known ancient works of TCM include Huang Di Nei Jing (the Yellow Emperor's Internal Canon), Nan Jing (the Difficult Classic), Shang Han Za Bing Lun (the Treatise on Cold Pathogenic and Miscellaneous Diseases), Ben Jing (Shen Nong Ben Cao Jing, or Shen Nong's Herbal), and other well-known ancient TCM works are introduced, include Zhong Zang Jing (the Treasured Classic), Bei Ji Qian Jin Yao Fang (the Invaluable Prescriptions for Emergencies), Qian Jin Yi Fang (the Supplement to the Invaluable Prescriptions), and so on.

-The book Huang Di Nei Jing (the Yellow Emperor's Internal Canon) is the cornerstone of traditional Chinese medicine theory, covering the basic theories and treatment principles; the book Nan Jing (the Difficult Classic) provides an in-depth exploration of pulse science and acupuncture in Chinese medicine; the book Shang Han Za Bing Lun (the Treatise on Cold Pathogenic and Miscellaneous Diseases) is an important guiding book for Chinese medicine's treatments, proposing important theories on diagnosis and prescriptions; and the book Ben Jing (Shen Nong Ben Cao Jing, or Shen Nong's Herbal) is a classical work of Chinese herbal medicine that provides the theoretical foundation for the application of Chinese medicine.
-Together, these books form the core of the theoretical system of TCM, and are crucial to the study and practice of TCM.
+The book Huang Di Nei Jing (the Yellow Emperor's Internal Canon) is the cornerstone of traditional Chinese medicine (TCM) theory, covering basic theories and treatment principles; The book Nan Jing (the Difficult Classic) provides an in-depth exploration of pulse science and acupuncture in TCM; the book Shang Han Za Bing Lun (the Treatise on Cold Pathogenic and Miscellaneous Diseases) is an important guiding book to Chinese medicine's treatments, proposing important theories on diagnosis and prescriptions; The book Ben Jing (Shen Nong Ben Cao Jing, or Shen Nong's Herbal) is a classical work of Chinese herbal medicine that provides the theoretical basis for the application of Chinese medicine.
+Together, these books form the core of the theoretical system of TCM, and are crucial to its study and practice.

 Zhong Zang Jing

-Zhong Zang Jing,or Hua Shi Zhong Zang Jing, or the Treasured Classic,a comprehensive book on herbs and treatment, its authorship was ascribed to prominent ancient herbalist Hua Tuo but also might probably be written by an unknown author during the Six Dynasties periods.
-The book has contents of 49 articles on diagnosis and treatment, pulse taken, Zan and Fu, deficiency and excess syndromes, cold and heat syndromes, etc, as well as a list of remedies.
+Zhong Zang Jing, also known as Hua Shi Zhong Zang Jing, or the Treasured Classic, is a comprehensive book on herbs and treatment.
+Although its authorship was ascribed to prominent ancient herbalist Hua Tuo, but it might also have been written by an unknown author during the Six Dynasties period.
+The book contains 49 articles on diagnosis and treatment, pulse taking, Zan and Fu, deficiency and excess syndromes, and cold and heat syndromes, as well as a list of remedies.

 Bei Ji Qian Jin Yao Fang

-Bei Ji Qian Jin Yao Fang, or the Invaluable Prescriptions for Emergencies, or Qian Jin Yao Fang (the Invaluable Prescriptions), compiled by herbalist Sūn Sīmiǎo at the end of the 7th century in 30 volumes, with a general introduction, prescriptions of various branches, diet, pulse-taking, acupuncture, etc. It was known as the first famous encyclopedia in China.
+Bei Ji Qian Jin Yao Fang (the Invaluable Prescriptions for Emergencies), or Qian Jin Yao Fang (the Invaluable Prescriptions) was compiled by the herbalist Sūn Sīmiǎo at the end of the 7th century.
+It is a 30-volume book containing a general introduction and prescriptions from various branches, diet, pulse-taking, and acupuncture.
+It was known as the first famous encyclopedia in China.

 Qian Jin Yi Fang

-Qian Jin Yi Fang: or the Supplement to the Invaluable Prescriptions, compiled by herbalist Sūn Sīmiǎo at the end of the 7th century in 30 volumes, including various branches such as herbal lore, febrile diseases, obstetrics and gynecology, pediatrics, miscellaneous diseases of internal, pulse-taking, acupuncture and diet, which, together with Qian Jin Yao Fang (Invaluable Prescriptions), is considered a compendium of the medical achievements made before the Tang Dynasty.
+Qian Jin Yi Fang, or the Supplement to the Invaluable Prescriptions, was compiled by the herbalist Sūn Sīmiǎo at the end of the 7th century.
+It is a 30-volume work covering various subjects, including herbal lore, febrile diseases, obstetrics and gynecology, pediatrics, miscellaneous internal diseases, pulse-taking, acupuncture, and diet.
+Together with Qian Jin Yao Fang (Invaluable Prescriptions), it is considered a compendium of the medical achievements made before the Tang dynasty.

 Nan Jing

-Nan Jing, or the Difficult Classic or the Classic of Questioning, or the Classic of Difficult Issues, a book which appeared in the 1st and 2nd century B.C. or earlier, the authorship was unknown, although it was often ascribed to Qin Yueren, it was a famous ancient book and its origin has several legendary versions.
+Nan Jing, also known as the Difficult Classic, the Classic of Questioning, or the Classic of Difficult Issues, is a book which appeared in the 1st or 2nd century B.C. or earlier.
+Its authorship is unknown, although it was often ascribed to Qin Yueren.
+It is a famous ancient book and its origin has several legendary versions.
 It deals with those fundamental theories and expounds the main points of the Huang Di Nei Jing or the Yellow Emperor's Internal Classic in the form of questions and answers.
-The points for acupuncture and moxibustion, the method of needling, the physiological and pathological conditions related to the meridians and collaterals, and the method of pulse-taking are all discussed.
+It discusses the points for acupuncture and moxibustion, the method of needling, and the physiological and pathological conditions related to the meridians and collaterals.
+It also covers the method of pulse-taking are all discussed.

 Shang Han Za Bing Lun

-Shang Han Za Bing Lun:or the Treatise on Cold Pathogenic and Miscellaneous Diseases, or the Treatise on Cold-induced and Miscellaneous Diseases, written by herbalist Zhāng Zhòngjǐng at the beginning of the 3rd century, edited and named by herbalist Wáng Shūhé in which diagnosis and treatment of cold-induced disease and other miscellaneous diseases are dealt with.
-The book was rearranged by herbalist Wáng Shūhé in the Jin Dynasty, and later in the Song Dynasty it was divided by Jiao Zheng Yi Shu Ju (the Bureau for Rectifying and Publishing Medical Books) into two parts: Shang Han Lun (Treatise on Cold-induced Diseases) and Jin Kui Yao Lue Fang Lun (Synopsis of Prescriptions of the Golden Chamber).
+Shang Han Za Bing Lun, or the Treatise on Cold Pathogenic and Miscellaneous Diseases, or the Treatise on Cold-induced and Miscellaneous Diseases, was written by the herbalist Zhāng Zhòngjǐng at the beginning of the 3rd century.
+It was edited and named by the herbalist Wáng Shūhé, and deals with the diagnosis and treatment of cold-induced diseases and other miscellaneous diseases.
+The book was rearranged by Wáng Shūhé in the Jin dynasty and later divided into two parts by Jiao Zheng Yi Shu Ju (the Bureau for Rectifying and Publishing Medical Books) in the Song Dynasty: Shang Han Lun (Treatise on Cold-induced Diseases) and Jin Kui Yao Lue Fang Lun (Synopsis of Prescriptions of the Golden Chamber).

 Ben Jing

-Ben Jing:also known as Shen Nong Ben Cao Jing, or Shen Nong's Herbal, one of China's earliest materia medica, believed to be a book of the 1st century B.C. with its authorship attributed to the ancient emperor "the Divine Peasant" Shen Nong.
-The book is the earliest existing pharmacological monograph that survived till today, the first systematic summary of China's early clinical experience in the use of herbs, and has been regarded as a classic work of traditional Chinese medicine.
+Ben Jing: Also known as Shen Nong Ben Cao Jing, or Shen Nong's Herbal, this is one of China's earliest materia medica.
+It occurs in the 1st century B.C. and its authorship is attributed to the ancient emperor Shen Nong (the Divine Peasant).
+It is the earliest pharmacological monograph that survives till today, and the first systematic summary of China's early clinical experience in the use of herbs.
+It is regarded as a classic work of traditional Chinese medicine.